mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

   to keep a stable version of the official MLPerf inference repository.

-If you remove flag `--adr.compiler.tags=gcc`, CM will attempt to download nad install LLVM as a default dependency for MLPerf loadgen.
+If you remove flag `--adr.compiler.tags=gcc`, CM will attempt to download and install LLVM as a default dependency for MLPerf loadgen.

 You can add `-v` flag to debug any CM script.